Badgerati/Pode/docs/Tutorials/Middleware/Types/Sessions.md

 The duration of the session-cookie/header can be specified, as well as whether to extend the duration each time on each request.
 A secret-key to sign sessions can be supplied, as well as the ability to specify custom data stores - the default is in-mem, custom could be anything like Redis/MongoDB.

+!!! note
+    Using sessions via headers is best used with REST APIs and the CLI.
+It's not advised to use them for normal websites, as browsers don't send back response headers in new requests - unlike cookies.

 ## Usage

 To initialise sessions in Pode you use the [`Enable-PodeSessionMiddleware`](../../../../Functions/Middleware/Enable-PodeSessionMiddleware) function.
 This function will configure and automatically create Middleware to enable sessions.
 By default sessions are set using cookies, but support is also available for headers.